Racehorse Retirement

 Retiring a horse from racing – improved, simpler process for trainers and owners

 At all stages of a racehorse’s life, being able to trace a horse’s whereabouts is vital in demonstrating responsibility and commitment to good welfare.
+British racing has made public commitments to improve traceability in the sport as part of its five-year welfare strategy, led by the Horse Welfare Board.

 The BHA needs to ensure they have the fullest possible traceability, and while there are many possible routes that horses may take on leaving training, the first step is to identify those that have been retired from the sport.